-Objective: The Computer Support Specialist program was developed to give the student classroom instruction, lab and real work experience to prepare for a career in the technical side of personal computers.
+Objective: This computer support specialist training program combines classroom instruction, lab and real work experience to prepare you for a career in computers.

-This program offers training in hardware support and services including basic electronic theory, terminology and computer system assembly complete with software installation, troubleshooting, techniques and solutions.
+Our computer support training in California offers training in hardware support and services including basic electronic theory, terminology and computer system assembly complete with software installation, troubleshooting, techniques and solutions.
 There is an introduction to LAN cabling and design, installation, and maintenance.
-The Computer Support Specialist program also provides students with basic networking skills, which includes Microsoft Windows Clients operating systems and servers.
+This program also provides students with basic networking skills, which includes Microsoft Windows Clients operating systems and servers.

 In keeping with the philosophy of Empire College, courses are included in management communications and career transitions, designed with the Computer Support Specialist in mind.
 The emphasis in this program is placed on marketable skills (employability).

-Empire College is a Microsoft IT Academy and MSDN AA (Microsoft Developers Network Academic Alliance) member and uses a teaching program prescribed by Microsoft to prepare graduates for certification as Microsoft Certified Professionals (MCPs) at the product level.
+Empire College is a Microsoft Imagine Academy member and uses a teaching program prescribed by Microsoft to prepare graduates for computer support certification as Microsoft Certified Professionals (MCPs) at the product level.

-Microsoft certification at the product level (MCTS-Microsoft Certified Technology Specialist) in Windows 7 Professional and Windows Server 2008 Server Administrator.
+- Microsoft certification at the product level (MCP-Microsoft Certified Professional) in Windows 10 Professional and Installing and Configuring Windows Server 2012.

-Certifications are not required to be employed in the career field or to graduate from the program, but they are highly recommended.
-Exams may be taken at the on-campus Prometric/VUE Testing Center.
+Certifications are not required to be employed as a computer support specialist in California or to graduate from the program, but they are highly recommended.
+Exams may be taken at the on-campus VUE Testing Center.
 Exam fees vary, ranging from $60 to $225.